-Myth 1: In English-speaking countries, those with dyslexia form a discrete and identifiable (diagnosable) subgroup of people who have severe and persistent difficulty with single word decoding and spelling accuracy.
+Myth 1: In English-speaking countries, those with dyslexia form a distinct and identifiable (diagnosable) subgroup of those who have severe and persistent difficulty with word decoding accuracy.

 Facts:

 Myth 2: This is the BIG one: those professionally diagnosed with dyslexia have inherited a brain defect.
-As a result of this ‘neurodevelopmental flaw’, they lack explicit phonemic awareness and manipulation ability (PA), having failed to progress normally through what is believed to be the biologically-dictated development of speech-sound awareness: beginning with whole words, progressing down in size through syllables then rhymes to the smallest discernible units of sound: the phonemes.
-This final stage is supposed to occur naturally in all children without the brain glitch around the age of 6-7.
+As a result of this ‘neurodevelopmental flaw’, they lack explicit phonemic awareness and manipulation ability (explicit PA), having failed to progress normally through what many educators believe to be the biologically dictated, incremental development of speech-sound awareness: beginning with whole sentences, then whole words, progressing down in size through syllables, then onsets & rimes to, finally, the smallest discernible units of sound: the phonemes.
+This final stage develops ‘naturally’ in children around the age of 7, unless they have inherited the dyslexia brain glitch.

-Skipping over the supposed earlier speech-sound awareness stages by explicitly teaching phoneme-grapheme correspondences from the very beginning of instruction, as happens in high-quality phonics programmes, especially if children are younger than 6-7, is believed to be potentially damaging to children’s ‘natural’ development of explicit PA, likely to exacerbate the difficulties of those who harbour the faulty brain wiring and could harm children’s love of reading.
+Skipping over the earlier developing speech-sound awareness stages by teaching phoneme-grapheme correspondences from the very beginning of instruction, as happens in high-quality phonics programmes, especially if children are much younger than 7, is widely believed to be potentially damaging to children’s natural development of explicit PA, likely to exacerbate the difficulties of those who harbour the faulty brain wiring (APPG on Dyslexia.
+2021), and could harm children’s love of reading (Open EYE conference ’08 https://openeyecampaign.wordpress.com/)

 Facts:

-The ability to identify and process the individual phonemes in the speech streams of the people talking to and around them on their journey to develop speech is innate and universal in babies, but they are not consciously aware of this natural aptitude.
+The ability to identify and process the individual phonemes in the speech streams of the people talking to and around them on their journey to develop speech is innate and universal in babies, but they are not consciously aware of this inborn ability.
+In contrast, explicit PA does not emerge naturally in children as the result of a biological process but is acquired as a result of learning an alphabetic/graphophonemic writing code.

-In countries that use a syllabic or diphonic writing system, children do not acquire explicit PA as a result of being taught how to read and write.
-Studies ”show the strong impact of the type of writing system and type of instruction on the development of phonemic awareness – an environmental effect, and restates the point that you do not acquire this aptitude unless you need it.”
+In countries that use a syllabic or a consonant-vowel diphone writing code, children do not acquire explicit PA as a result of being taught how to read and write; studies ”show the strong impact of the type of writing system and type of instruction on the development of phonemic awareness – an environmental effect, and restates the point that you do not acquire this aptitude unless you need it.”
 (McGuinness.
-WCCR p135).
+1998).

-Because of the opaqueness of the English writing code, the vast majority of children need an extended period of high-quality phonics instruction in order to become fluent and accurate decoders and spellers.
+Because of the extreme complexity of the English alphabetic writing code, most children need an extended period (around 3 years) of high-quality phonics instruction in order to become fluent and accurate decoders and spellers.

-Even when taught by expertly trained teachers, using high-quality phonics instruction, children will not learn to decode at the same rate for a multitude of reasons, not least that ”the ability to access the phoneme level of speech is heritable…on a continuum of innate ability.”
+Even when taught by expertly trained teachers using high-quality phonics instruction, children will not learn to decode at the same rate for a multitude of reasons (Miskin R. 2010), not least that ”the ability to access the phoneme level of speech is heritable…on a continuum of innate ability.”
 (McGuinness.
-WCCR. p151).
+1998).

-A child’s position on the lower end of the explicit PA learning curve is unlikely to be apparent (IQ, vocabulary size and rhyming ability are poor indicators) when they begin school, so providing all children with best-practice phonics instruction, along with ‘keep-up’ tutoring for some from the start of Tier/Wave1 teaching, is essential to prevent decoding difficulties appearing.
+A child’s position low on the left side of the bell curve for explicit PA acquisition is unlikely to be apparent (IQ, vocabulary size and rhyming ability are poor indicators) when they begin school, so providing all children with whole-class, high-quality phonics instruction from the beginning of reception year, with immediate, additional ‘keep-up’ tutoring for the 5-9% of children who are much slower to learn phonics (Grant M. 2021), is essential to prevent serious decoding and spelling difficulties from developing – see ‘Primary School Phonics: Keep-Up and Catch-Up’:

-Individuals who fall on the lower end of the normal distribution curve for explicit PA acquisition do not have a brain defect.
-All children, apart from the 2-3% with severe cognitive or perceptual impairments, can be taught to identify and manipulate the individual phonemes of the English language, using high-quality phonics instruction which includes the graphemes:
+Children who fall low on the normal distribution curve for explicit PA acquisition do not have a neurodevelopmental defect.
+All children, apart from a tiny 2-3% with profound and multiple learning disabilities, can be taught to identify and manipulate the individual phonemes of the English language using high-quality phonics instruction:

-Further reading: D. McGuinness’s book: Language Development & Learning to Read p21-> The Origin of the Theory of Phonological Development & p37-> A Theory Becomes Dogma.
+Further reading: Diane McGuinness’s book: Language Development & Learning to Read.
+2005 p.21-> The Origin of the Theory of Phonological Development & p.37-> A Theory Becomes Dogma.

 Facts: